iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.nhs.online.nhsonline___1.45.0/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="com.nhs.online.nhsonline 2 reviews"/>
 </p>

+> Does not work on some smart phones not compatable<br> :date: __2021-02-23 08:26:57__

+> Its ok but far to many security issues with it trying to set it up such as taking photos of your passport or driving license picture then uploading it and then it scans your face to see if they match it's only a android app not MI5<br> :date: __2021-02-23 06:24:22__

+> Might work if it would connect to my surgery, but it won't.<br> :date: __2021-02-22 18:35:35__

+> Since last update, hangs in medical records, unresponsive.
+Have to close app!<br> :date: __2021-02-17 15:00:21__

+> Can't add my GP<br> :date: __2021-02-14 06:07:28__

 > Tried to use this to connect without having to go via the surgery but it just says "Sorry - we cannot connect you to your GP surgery" and prompts me to sign up to online services via the surgery (who, when I called them, could not find the information required by the app) This error occured even though I got the verification email saying the surgery has approved it.
 Currently awaiting a response to the query I raised via link provided.<br> :date: __2021-02-12 12:42:09__